wp-plugins/wp-polls/readme-install.txt

 ------------------------------------------------------------------

-// Activate the polls plugin
+// Activate the WP-Polls plugin